nickbrandt/GitLab/doc/user/clusters/applications.md

 ### Crossplane

-> - Introduced in Gitlab 12.5 for project-level clusters.
+> - Introduced in GitLab 12.5 for project-level clusters.

 [Crossplane](https://crossplane.io/docs) is a multicloud control plane useful in management of applications and infrastructure across multiple clouds by extending the Kubernetes API using custom resources and controllers watching those custom resources.
-Crossplane allows provisioning and lifecycle management of infrastructure components across cloud providers in a uniform and simplistic manner abstracting away cloud provider specific configurations.
+Crossplane allows provisioning and lifecycle management of infrastructure components across cloud providers in a uniform manner abstracting away cloud provider specific configurations.

-Crossplane listed as a gitlab managed application, installs crossplane with a provider of choice on a kuberetes cluster attached to the project repository.
-Crossplane can then be used to provision infrastructure or managed applications such as postgresql(eg: CloudSQL from gcp or RDS from aws) and other [services](https://crossplane.io/docs/v0.4/services-guide.html) required by the application via the autodevops pipeline.
+The Crossplane GitLab managed application installs Crossplane with a provider of choice on a kubernetes cluster attached to the project repository.
+Crossplane can then be used to provision infrastructure or managed applications such as postgresql (e.g.: CloudSQL from GCP or RDS from AWS) and other [services](https://crossplane.io/docs/v0.4/services-guide.html) required by the application via the Auto DevOps pipeline.

-For configuring crossplane on the cluster navigate to [Crossplane configuration with Gitlab](./crossplane.md)
+For configuring Crossplane on the cluster navigate to [Crossplane configuration with GitLab](./crossplane.md)

 NOTE: **Note:**
 The [`alpha/crossplane`](https://charts.crossplane.io/alpha/)
-v0.4.0 chart is used to install this application with a [`values.yaml`](https://github.com/crossplaneio/crossplane/blob/master/cluster/charts/crossplane/values.yaml.tmpl) file.
+v0.4.1 chart is used to install this application with a [`values.yaml`](https://github.com/crossplaneio/crossplane/blob/master/cluster/charts/crossplane/values.yaml.tmpl) file.